Mutation of Property: Process, Documents & Importance

 5. Pay the fees online and submit the form.

-6. You’ll receive an acknowledgment number, which you can use to check the status later.
+6. You’ll receive an acknowledgment number (mutation number), which you can use to check mutation of property status later.

 Online application saves time and makes it easier to track your request without visiting government offices.